So, you want to learn about Islam — by Peter Burrows firstname.lastname@example.org 11/5/20

 As a rough guess, the above six total at least 13,000 pages and represent the principal “Gospels” of Sunni Islam.
-To these we must add some lesser but still important collections.
+To these we could add some lesser but still important collections.
 Wikipedia lists 34 of these, which we’ll save for another lifetime.

-At this point, we’re somewhere around 33,000 pages of tafsir, sira and hadith.
-Before you shop for more bookshelves, you should check the Internet, where all of the above mentioned tafsirs and collections of hadith are available.
+At this point, we’re somewhere around 35,000 pages of tafsir, sira and hadith.
+Before you shop for more bookshelves, you should check the Internet, where many of the above mentioned tafsirs and collections of hadith are available.
 I have Googled up “Tafsir Ibn Kathir” for specific verses on numerous occasions, and you can find all six of the above hadith collections at https://sunnah.com.